Trans-Siberian Railway: Demand and design

-Unlike the rejected private projects that intended to connect the existing cities demanding transport, the Trans-Siberian did not have such a priority.
+Unlike the rejected private projects that intended to connect the existing cities that required transport, the Trans-Siberian did not have such a priority.
 Thus, to save money and avoid clashes with land owners, it was decided to lay the railway outside the existing cities.
-Tomsk was the largest city, and the most unfortunate, because the swampy banks of the Ob River near it were considered inappropriate for a bridge.
-The railway was laid 70 km to the south (instead crossing the Ob at Novonikolaevsk, later renamed Novosibirsk); just a dead-end branch line connected with Tomsk, depriving the city of the prospective transit railway traffic and trade.
+However, due to the swampy banks of the Ob River near Tomsk (the largest settlement at the time), the idea to construct a bridge was rejected.

+The railway was laid 70 km to the south (instead crossing the Ob at Novonikolaevsk, later renamed Novosibirsk); a dead-end branch line connected with Tomsk, depriving the city of the prospective transit railway traffic and trade.